-Okay, so who is most likely to suffer a complete rupture of the Achilles tendon and what early warning signs should you look out for?
+Who is most likely to suffer a complete rupture of the Achilles tendon and what early warning signs should you look out for?

 Men over the age of 40

-As you get older wear and tear on tissues increases and they may become less elastic.
+As you get older, wear and tear on tissues increases and they may become less elastic.
 Be aware that if you have been a professional athlete or trained hard over many years, then the wear and tear (called degeneration) might just occur a little sooner than it might otherwise do.

-Do you play sports where sharp changes of direction are needed, such as racquet sports, boxing, rugby or football?
+Do you play sports where sharp changes of direction are needed, such as racket sports, boxing, rugby or football?
 These place huge and sudden demands on the Achilles tendon.
 It is very common for athletes who suffer a ruptured Achilles tendon to think they have been kicked by an opponent (football) or hit by a racquet (in squash) and yet when they turn around, there is no-one nearby.
 The explosive forces that are transmitted through the tendon are significant but combined with a twisting or torsional force, the strain might be even higher and cause a rupture.

 Achilles pain that is ignored